Red Herring Logo Red Herring Morris

 Who We Are

 Red Herring Morris is a mixed morris dance team that was formed in January, 2000 by a merger of Lemon & Capers Morris and Middlesex Morris.
-Our repertoire consists of border and a few Cotswold morris dances.
-We practice on Tuesday evenings in Belmont, Massachusetts (USA).
+Our repertoire consists of "border" morris dances, written in a style that comes from England near the Welsh border.
+We practice on Wednesday evenings in Belmont, Massachusetts (USA).

 About Herrings